-Records inventory and disposition schedule (RIDS) or an equivalent system shall be prepared 20 and approved by generator/storage site personnel.
-All records relevant to an enforcement 21 action under this Permit, regardless of disposition, shall be maintained at the generator/storage 22 site until NMED determines they are no longer needed for enforcement action, and then 23 dispositioned as specified in the approved RIDS.
-All waste characterization data and related 24 QA/QC records in the generator/storage site project files for TRU mixed waste to be shipped to 25 the WIPP facility are designated as either Lifetime Records or Non-Permanent Records.
-26 Records that are designated as Lifetime Records shall be maintained for the life of the waste 27 characterization program at a participating generator/storage site plus six years, then offered to 28 the Permittees for permanent archival of information of these records in the appropriate form, or 29 transferred to the appropriate Federal Records Center (FRC).
-Waste characterization records 30 designated as Non-Permanent Records shall be maintained for ten years from the date of 31 (record) generation and then dispositioned according to their approved RIDS.
-If a 32 generator/storage site ceases to operate, all records shall be transferred before closeout.
-Table 33 B-7 provides a listing of records designated as Lifetime Records and Non-Permanent Records.
-34
+- Records inventory and disposition schedule (RIDS) or an equivalent system shall be prepared and approved by generator/storage site personnel.
+All records relevant to an enforcement action under this Permit, regardless of disposition, shall be maintained at the generator/storage site until NMED determines they are no longer needed for enforcement action, and then dispositioned as specified in the approved RIDS.
+All waste characterization data and related QA/QC records in the generator/storage site project files for TRU mixed waste to be shipped to - the WIPP facility are designated as either Lifetime Records or Non-Permanent Records.

+Records that are designated as Lifetime Records shall be maintained for the life of the waste 1 characterization program at a participating generator/storage site plus six years, then offered to 2 the Permittees for permanent archival of information of these records in the appropriate form, or 3 transferred to the appropriate Federal Records Center (FRC).
+Waste characterization records 4 designated as Non-Permanent Records shall be maintained for ten years from the date of 5 (record) generation and then dispositioned according to their approved RIDS.
+If a 6 generator/storage site ceases to operate, all records shall be transferred before closeout.
+Table 7 B-7 provides a listing of records designated as Lifetime Records and Non-Permanent Records.
+8 Classified information will not be transferred to WIPP.
+Notations will be provided to the 9 Permittees indicating the absence of classified information.
+The approved generator/storage 10 site RIDS will identify appropriate disposition of classified information.
+Nothing in this Permit is 11 intended to, nor should it be interpreted to, require the disclosure of any U.S. Department of 12 Energy classified information to persons without appropriate clearance to view such 13 information.
+14

-At the Permittee Level, all waste characterization data for each TRU mixed waste container 35 transmitted to WIPP shall be maintained by the Permittees for the active life of the WIPP facility 36 plus two years.
-The active life of the WIPP facility is defined as the period from the initial receipt 37 of TRU mixed waste at the facility until NMED receives certification of final closure of the facility.
-38 After their active life, the records shall be retired to the FRC and maintained for 30 years.
-These 39 records will then be offered to the National Archives.
-However, this disposition requirement 40 does not preclude the inclusion of these records in the permanent marker system or other 41 requirements for institutional control.
-42
+At the Permittee Level, all waste characterization data for each TRU mixed waste container 15 transmitted to WIPP shall be maintained by the Permittees for the active life of the WIPP facility 16 plus two years.
+The active life of the WIPP facility is defined as the period from the initial receipt 17 of TRU mixed waste at the facility until NMED receives certification of final closure of the facility.
+18 After their active life, the records shall be retired to the FRC and maintained for 30 years.
+These 19 records will then be offered to the National Archives.
+However, this disposition requirement 20 does not preclude the inclusion of these records in the permanent marker system or other 21 requirements for institutional control.
+22